customerio/customerio-reactnative/README.md

 <true/>
 ```

-**One manual step is required on iOS.** Forward every opened URL to the SDK from your `AppDelegate`, or taps on a Live Activity are not attributed. `NativeLiveActivities` comes from the wrapper pod, so import it — and note this only compiles once the `liveactivities` subspec is installed:
+**One manual step is required on iOS.** Forward every opened URL to the SDK from the host's active lifecycle, or taps on a Live Activity are not attributed. `NativeLiveActivities` comes from the wrapper pod, so import it.
+This only compiles once the `liveactivities` subspec is installed.

+For an AppDelegate host:

 ```swift
 import customerio_reactnative